Master Alliance Provisions Guide (MAPGuideⓇ)

 This issue identifies provisions that illustrate the range of conditions that may trigger termination of, or withdrawal from, an agreement.
 There are some types of termination provision that tend to be consistent across different agreements (see those categorised as ‘general’ in the example approaches below), whereas others may be specific to an agreement or type of agreement.
-Some agreements rely on an external determination of a timeframe such as the end of a pandemic to set the conditions under which an agreement may be terminated.
+Some agreements rely on an external determination of a timeframe, such as the end of a pandemic, to set the conditions under which they may be terminated.

 Questions to consider when developing a termination provision

 - Under what circumstances may a party terminate the agreement?

 - Under what circumstances may a party withdraw from the consortium/project?